hashicorp/pandora/docs/data-workarounds.md

 Now we can get into the meat and potatoes of how to override this specific issue.

 First, we need to find where this information is incorrect in our `api-definitions` folder.
-For this issue, I've daisy chained my down to this [file](https://github.com/hashicorp/pandora/blob/main/api-definitions/resource-manager/Web/2016-06-01/Connections/Model-ApiConnectionDefinitionProperties.json) that holds the ParameterValue Models that we're looking for.
+Begin by navigating to the folder that contains the API definition files for the `Web` service and API version `2016-06-01`.
+In there we can search for the `ParameterValue` model which should pinpoint the file that needs to be modified.
+In this case https://github.com/hashicorp/pandora/blob/main/api-definitions/resource-manager/Web/2016-06-01/Connections/Model-ApiConnectionDefinitionProperties.json holds the `ParameterValue` Models that we're looking for.

 We're seeing this issue in the following models, `CustomParameterValues`, `NonSecretParameterValues`, and `ParameterValues`.
 The Azure API accepts any type but the way it's been defined in our `api-definition`, it only accepts strings.
 We can see that by looking at the [CustomParameterValues model](https://github.com/hashicorp/pandora/blob/main/api-definitions/resource-manager/Web/2016-06-01/Connections/Model-ApiConnectionDefinitionProperties.json#L54)